Young-ook/terraform-aws-s3/examples/blueprint/README.md

 ```
 terraform apply -target module.vpc -target module.redshift
 ```

+## Storage
+Amazon S3 (Simple Storage Service) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+In this blueprint, you use an s3 bucket for data lake and big data analytics.
+And you can utilize s3 lifecycle configuration to enable intelligent-tiering that switches storage classes automatically based on object access pattern.
+This is important because it is easist way to reduce the storage cost of large volume datas for data lake.

 ## EMR Studio
 Upon login, it will redirect you to the EMR Studio console.
 You will notice that the *emr-studio-xxxxx/emr-studio* studio which you created in the previous step is ready.
 Your EMR Studio is now ready.
 Let's proceed to the next step to create a studio workspace.